 It depends.
 Most people can get away with drinking to thirst during workouts of less than 2 hours.
-Ladies, if you are in the luteal phase of the menstrual cycle (2nd half of the cycle, the time between ovulation and your period) you likely can’t rely on thirst.
+Ladies, if you are in the luteal phase of the menstrual cycle (2nd half of the cycle, the time between ovulation and your period), you likely can’t rely on thirst.
 Estrogen and progesterone affect the hypothalamus, the part of the brain that handles thirst, so we don’t feel as thirsty.
 Our hypothalamus responds to (up to 8%) lower plasma volume.
 Basically, we get more dehydrated before we start to feel thirsty.
 Older adults (over the age of 50) may have a harder time sensing thirst.
 If you’re a master, you might want to get a hydration plan in place rather than waiting to drink when you feel thirsty.

-Generally, 0.10 oz/lb of body weight per hour in 75 degrees F or cooler is a good starting point.
-As I mentioned above, it depends on a lot so you’ll need to tailor this to your circumstances.
+Generally, 0.10 oz/lb of body weight per hour at 75 degrees F or cooler is a good starting point.
+As I mentioned above, it depends on a lot, so you’ll need to tailor this to your circumstances.
 If it’s warmer than 80 degrees F, 0.15 oz/lb should help maintain blood volume.
 Don’t exceed 25-27 oz of plain water per hour in a temperate environment, you’ll dilute your electrolytes.